 Step 1: Start with Centralized Visibility

-Industry research has shown that by 2020, 92 percent of workloads will be processed in public and private cloud data centers, and just 8 percent in traditional data centers.
-This makes visibility a core requirement to maintain security, not just at the network level, but also at the workload level, especially with multiple devices accessing your servers across locations.
+Visibility is a core requirement to maintain security, not just at the network level, but also at the workload level, especially with multiple devices accessing your servers across locations.
 Using software-defined security solutions, you can manage all your servers and endpoints at the host level.
 Flow-data between hosts can then be used to provide granular visibility and threat traversal for forensics, reporting, and dashboarding.

 By deciphering how users access critical applications and corporate assets, you are in a better position to determine their risk posture.
 One of the biggest benefits of having complete visibility is the ability to make informed policy decisions by leveraging multi-dimensional context from several sources.